Banana wandering spider. The Brazilian wandering spider causes painful death from erection. Lethal dose of poison

 • small;

-Interesting fact: The wandering spider injects poison and its own saliva into its prey during the hunt.
-The action of the poison completely paralyzes the victim.
-The poison blocks the work of the muscles, stops breathing and the heart.
-The saliva of the spider turns the insides of the victim into a goo, which is then drunk by the spider.
+Interesting fact: During a hunt, a wandering spider injects poison and its own saliva into its prey.
+The effect of the poison completely paralyzes the victim.
+The poison blocks muscle function, stops breathing and the heart.
+The spider's saliva turns the victim's insides into a slurry, which is then drunk by the spider.

 For small animals and rodents, death occurs instantly.
 Snakes and larger animals suffer for about 10-15 minutes.
-It is no longer possible to escape the victim after a spider bite, death in this case is already inevitable.
-The banana spider comes out hunting at night, during the day it hides from the sun under the leaves on the trees, in crevices and under stones.
-Hiding in dark caves.
+The victim will no longer be able to escape after a spider bite; death in this case is already inevitable.
+The banana spider goes hunting at night, and during the day it hides from the sun under leaves on trees, in crevices and under stones.
+Hides in dark caves.

-It can wrap its dead victim in a cocoon of cobwebs, leaving it for later.
-During the hunt, spiders can hide in the leaves of trees in order to be invisible to the victim.
+It can wrap its killed victim in a cocoon of cobwebs, leaving it for later.
+While hunting, spiders can hide in the leaves of trees in order to be invisible to the prey.

 Features of character and lifestyle

-Brazilian wandering spiders are solitary.
-The nature of these spiders is relatively calm, they attack first only during the hunt.
+Brazilian wandering spiders lead a solitary lifestyle.
+These spiders have a relatively calm disposition; they attack first only during a hunt.
 Spiders do not attack large animals and people if they feel safe.
 Phoneutria do not build houses, do not create shelters and shelters.
-Constantly moving from one place to another.
+They constantly move from one place to another.
 They hunt at night and rest during the day.

 Banana spiders are aggressive towards their relatives.
-Often there are cases of cannibalism.
-Smaller spiders are eaten by older individuals, the female is able to eat the male after mating with him.
-Like all predators, they can attack any opponent.
-Moreover, most often he can defeat even a large victim thanks to a deadly poison.
+Cases of cannibalism occur frequently.
+Small spiders are eaten by older individuals; the female is able to eat the male after mating with him.
+Like all predators, they can attack any enemy.
+Moreover, most often he can defeat even a large victim thanks to his deadly poison.

 Spiders of this species are very aggressive.
-They jealously guard their territory, males can even fight for territory and a female with each other.
-In captivity, spiders of this species feel bad, experience severe stress, live less than their relatives who live in the wild.
+They jealously guard their territory; males can even fight each other for territory and females.
+In captivity, spiders of this species feel unwell, experience severe stress, and live less than their relatives who live in the wild.

-Brazilian wandering spiders run fast, climb trees, and are constantly on the move.
-The main occupation of these spiders is to weave a web.
-And unlike ordinary spiders, this species uses the web not as a trap, but in order to wrap already caught prey in it, to lay eggs at the time of mating.
+Brazilian wandering spiders run quickly, climb trees, and are constantly on the move.
+The main occupation of these spiders is to weave webs.
+And unlike ordinary spiders, this species uses the web not as a trap, but in order to wrap already caught prey in it and lay eggs at the time of mating.

-Also, the web is used to quickly move through the trees.
+The web is also used to quickly move through trees.
 This type of spider attacks people only for the purpose of self-defense.
-But the bite of a spider is deadly, so if you find a spider, do not touch it, and try to take it away from your home.
+But a spider bite is fatal, so if you find a spider, do not touch it and try to take it away from your home.

 Social structure and reproduction

-As mentioned earlier, Brazilian spiders live alone, and they meet with the female only for breeding.
-The male offers the female food, appeasing her with it.
+As mentioned earlier, Brazilian spiders live alone and meet with a female only for reproduction.
+The male offers food to the female, appeasing her with it.
 By the way, this is also necessary so that he is alive and the female does not eat him.
-If the female eats enough, she may not want to eat the male, and this will save his life.
+If the female has eaten enough, she may not want to feast on the male, and this will save his life.

 When the fertilization process ends, the male quickly leaves so that the female does not eat him.
-Some time after fertilization, the female spider weaves a special cocoon of cobwebs, in which it lays eggs, sometimes eggs are also laid on bananas and leaves.
-But this is rare, more often the female, in caring for her offspring, hides her eggs in a web.
+Some time after fertilization, the female spider weaves a special cocoon from the web in which she lays eggs; sometimes eggs are also laid on bananas and leaves.
+But this happens rarely; most often, the female, in caring for the offspring, hides the eggs in the web.

-After about 20-25 days, spider cubs hatch from these eggs.
-After birth, they spread in different directions.
-Spiders of this species multiply very quickly, as in one litter, several hundred spiders are born.
-Adult spiders live for three years, and during their life they can bring quite a large offspring.
-Neither the mother nor the father takes any part in the upbringing of the offspring.
+After about 20-25 days, these eggs hatch into baby spiders.
+After birth, they spread out in different directions.
+Spiders of this species reproduce very quickly, as several hundred spiders are born in one litter.
+Adult spiders live for three years, and during their lifetime they can produce quite a large offspring.
+Neither the mother nor the father takes any part in raising the offspring.

-The cubs grow up on their own feeding on small larvae, worms and caterpillars.
+The cubs grow up on their own, feeding on small larvae, worms and caterpillars.
 Spiderlings can hunt immediately after hatching from the egg.
-During their growth, spiderlings undergo several molts and exoskeleton loss.
-For a year, the spider molts from 6 to 10 times.
+During their growth, spiders undergo molting and loss of exoskeleton several times.
+During the year, the spider molts from 6 to 10 times.
 Older individuals shed less.
-The composition of spider venom also changes during the growth of the arthropod.
-In small spiders, the poison is not so dangerous, over time its composition undergoes changes, and the poison becomes deadly.
+The composition of spider venom also changes as the arthropod grows.
+In small spiders, the poison is not so dangerous; over time, its composition undergoes changes, and the poison becomes deadly.

 Natural enemies of Brazilian wandering spiders

-Female wasps of this species are able to sting the Brazilian spider, the poison completely paralyzes the arthropod.
-After that, the wasp drags the spider into its hole.
-The most amazing thing is that the wasp spider is needed not for food, but for caring for offspring.
-In the belly of a paralyzed spider, the female wasp lays an egg, after some time a cub hatches from it, and eats the belly of the spider.
-The spider dies a terrible death from being eaten from the inside.
+Female wasps of this species are capable of stinging a Brazilian spider; the venom completely paralyzes the arthropod.
+After this, the wasp drags the spider into its hole.
+The most amazing thing is that the wasp needs the spider not for food, but to care for its offspring.
+The female wasp lays an egg in the belly of the paralyzed spider, after some time the baby hatches from it and eats the belly of the spider.
+The spider dies terrible death from being eaten from the inside.

-Interesting fact: Some species of this genus use the so-called "dry bite" without venom being injected, and such a bite is relatively safe.
+Interesting fact: Some species of this genus use a so-called “dry bite,” in which no poison is injected, and such a bite is relatively safe.

-Birds and other animals in their natural environment bypass them, knowing how dangerous these spiders are.
-Because of their venomous nature, Brazilian spiders have very few enemies.
-However, spiders of this kind do not attack on their own, before the fight they warn their enemy about the attack with their stance, and if the enemy retreats, the spider will not attack him if he feels safe, and decides that nothing threatens him.
+Birds and other animals in natural environment they are avoided, knowing how dangerous these spiders are.
+Due to their poisonous nature, Brazilian spiders have very few enemies.
+However, spiders of this kind do not attack on their own; before the fight, they warn their enemy about the attack with their stance, and if the enemy retreats, the spider will not attack him if he feels safe and decides that nothing threatens him.

-Death from other animals, spiders get more often during a fight with large animals, or in the process of a fight with their relatives.
-Many males die during mating due to the fact that they are eaten by females.
+Spiders often suffer death from other animals during fights with large animals, or during fights with their relatives.
+Many males die during mating because they are eaten by females.

-People are just as dangerous to spiders, they are often hunted in order to get their poison.
+People are just as dangerous to spiders; they are often hunted for their poison.
 After all, poison in small quantities is used as a means to restore potency in men.
-In addition, people cut down forests inhabited by spiders, so the population of one of the species of this genus is under threat of extinction.
+In addition, people are cutting down the forests in which spiders live, so the population of one of the species of this genus is under threat of extinction.

 Population and species status

-The Brazilian wandering spider is listed in the Guinness Book of Records as on planet earth.
-This type of spider is very dangerous for humans, in addition, sometimes spiders penetrate into people's homes.
-Insects can often get into the house in fruit boxes or just crawl hiding from the midday heat.
+The Brazilian wandering spider is listed in the Guinness Book of Records as the largest spider on planet earth.
+This type of spider is very dangerous for humans, and sometimes spiders enter people’s homes.
+Insects can often enter the house in boxes of fruit or simply crawl in hiding from the midday heat.
 When bitten, these spiders inject a dangerous substance, the neurotoxin PhTx3.
-It blocks the muscles.
-Breathing slows down and stops, cardiac activity is blocked.
-A person is rapidly becoming ill.
+It blocks muscle function.
+Breathing slows and stops, and cardiac activity is blocked.
+The person quickly becomes ill.

-After a bite, a dangerous poison very quickly penetrates into the blood, lymph nodes.
+After a bite, the dangerous poison very quickly penetrates the blood and lymph nodes.
 The blood carries it throughout the body.
 The person begins to choke, dizziness and vomiting appear.
-Seizures.
+Cramps.
 Death occurs within a few hours.
-The bites of Brazilian wandering spiders are especially dangerous for children and people with reduced immunity.
-When bitten by a Brazilian wandering spider, it is urgent to administer an antidote, however, it does not always help.
+Bites from Brazilian wandering spiders are especially dangerous for children and people with low immunity.
+If you are bitten by a Brazilian wandering spider, you must immediately administer an antidote, although it does not always help.

 The population of this genus of spiders is not threatened.
-They multiply rapidly, well survive changes in the external environment.
-As for other species of this genus, they quietly live and breed, flooding the forests and jungles of Brazil, America and Peru.
+They reproduce quickly and survive changes well external environment.
+As for other species of this genus, they live quietly and reproduce, flooding the forests and jungles of Brazil, America and Peru.
 Phoneutria fera and Phoneutria nigriventer are the two most dangerous species.
-Their venom is the most toxic.
-After their bites, excruciating conditions are observed in their victim due to the high content of serotonin.
-The bite provokes hallucinations, shortness of breath, delirium.
+Their poison is the most toxic.
+After their bites, painful conditions are observed in their victims due to the high content of serotonin.
+The bite provokes hallucinations, shortness of breath, and delirium.

-Interesting fact: The venom of this species of spider can kill a child in just 10 minutes.
-An adult, depending on the state of health, can last from 20 minutes to several hours.
+Interesting fact: The venom of this type of spider can kill a child in just 10 minutes.
+An adult, depending on his state of health, can last from 20 minutes to several hours.
 Symptoms appear instantly and develop rapidly.
 Death occurs quickly as a result of suffocation.

-Therefore, when visiting tropical countries, be extremely vigilant when you see this arthropod in any case, do not approach it and do not touch it with your hands.
-Brazilian spiders do not attack humans, but when they notice the danger and save, they can bite their lives.
-In America, many cases of human bites by Brazilian spiders are known, and unfortunately in 60% of cases the bites were fatal.
-In modern medicine there is an effective antidote, but unfortunately, not always the doctor can be in time for the patient.
-Young children are especially susceptible to the bites of these arthropods, and they are the most dangerous for them.
+Therefore, visiting tropical countries, be extremely vigilant, when you see this arthropod, do not approach it or touch it with your hands.
+Brazilian spiders do not attack humans, but upon noticing danger and saving, they can bite their own lives.
+There are many known cases of people being bitten in America.
+Brazilian spiders, and unfortunately in 60% of cases the bites were fatal.
+IN modern medicine There is an effective antidote, but unfortunately, the doctor is not always able to see the patient in time.
+Young children are especially susceptible to bites from these arthropods, and they are the most dangerous for them.
 Often children cannot be saved after being bitten by a wandering spider.

 Brazilian wandering spider dangerous but calm animal.
-It breeds rapidly, lives for about three years and is capable of producing several hundred cubs in its lifetime.
-When living in their natural habitat, they get their food by hunting.
-Young spiders are not very dangerous, but adults, thanks to the poison, are deadly to humans.
-The danger of poison depends on its quantity.
-In recent years, more and more people keep these dangerous spiders at home in terrariums, which endanger their loved ones.
+Reproduces quickly, lives approximately three years and during its life is capable of producing several hundred cubs.
+When living in their natural habitat, they obtain their food by hunting.
+Young spiders are not very dangerous, but adults, thanks to their poison, are deadly to humans.
+The danger of the poison depends on its quantity.
+In recent years, more and more people are holding these dangerous spiders at home in terrariums, thereby endangering their family and friends.
 These spiders are dangerous, remember this and better avoid them.

 What else to read